Business headset heads-up: Pico finishes the Quest

 Through Pico’s developer mode, our technical specialists can easily toggle a convenient kiosk mode.
 This allows the headset to run just one single app, such as an immersive video or a specially developed workplace VR game.
 This minimizes client or user error and allows for a true pick-up-and-go experience.

 Our team can easily customize the headset’s environment and install third-party apps that haven’t been formally vetted by Pico’s own app store.
 This also allows us to set up the Pico headsets for remote access by our developers, which is useful if we want to push app or video updates to headsets that have been distributed to customers.

-The G2 4K and Neo 2 are perfectly fine with running in offline mode.
+Both the G2 4K and the Neo are perfectly fine with running in offline mode.
 This stands in contrast to some other competitors, such as the Oculus Rift, which requires an internet connection to start any app.
 This ostensibly basic feature is particularly handy in office or conference contexts where wi-fi might be unreliable or unavailable altogether.

-Overall, we’re confident that Pico’s VR headset range – including the upcoming Neo 3, the aptly named successor to the Neo 2 – will be our go-to solution to create immersive experiences that captivate and convert.
-Our recent Ford Mustang Mach-E case turned out to be an excellent litmus test – one that the G2 4K passed with flying colours.
+Overall, we’re confident that Pico’s VR headset range will remain our go-to solution to create immersive experiences that captivate and convert.
+Our Ford Mustang Mach-E case is a prime example of how the G2 4K lived up to the task at hand.